GNOME/loupe/README.md

 ## Features

 - Fast GPU accelerated image rendering with tiled rendering for SVGs
-- Extendable and sandboxed (expect SVG) image decoding
+- Extendable and sandboxed image decoding
 - Support for more than 15 image formats by default
 - Extensive support for touchpad and touchscreen gestures
 - Accessible presentation of the most important metadata